 PRVM 828.
-Public Health Program Development and Management.
+Designing Public Health Interventions.
 3 Hours.

 Framed within the context of the core public health functions, assessment, policy development, and assurance, this course provides students with an overview of the planning process within a community setting.
 This course will use both theoretical and practical material to develop basic competencies in planning, implementing, and evaluating health programs; however, the predominant focus will involve the planning process and operations of a public health program.
 Assignments are designed to provide practice in applying course materials.
-Prerequisite: PRVM 818 Social and Behavioral Aspects of Public Health, PRVM 800 Principles of Epidemiology, PRVM 827 Public Health Administration.
 LEC.

 PRVM 830.
 Environmental Health.
 3 Hours.